Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 ```
 rexp(n=1, lambda=0.5)
 ```
-This function draws a waiting time given a rate of occurrence of 0.5.
+This function draws a single waiting time given a rate of occurrence of 0.5.

 Exercises: characterizing the random draws in RevBayes
 ---------------------------------------------------